Kuils River

-Kuils River (Afrikaans: Kuilsrivier) is a town in the Western Cape, South Africa, 25 km (15 miles) east of Cape Town CBD at the gateway of the Cape Winelands.
-It is also the name of the main tributary of the Eerste River, and forms part of the Eastern Suburbs of the City of Cape Town.
+Kuils River (Afrikaans: Kuilsrivier) is a town in the Western Cape, South Africa, 25 km (15 miles) east of Cape Town and 20 km (12 miles) west of Stellenbosch at the gateway of the Cape Winelands.
+It is also the name of the main tributary of the Eerste River, and forms part of the Eastern Suburbs zone of the City of Cape Town.

 Origin

 Originally named De Boss, Kuils River was a refreshment post of the Dutch East India Company in 1680, also known as de Kuijlen.
 In 1700 the farm Leeuwenhof and other parts of de Kuijlen were sold to Olof Bergh.

 Developments during the 19th and 20th century

 It started to develop into a village.
 A church was founded by Rhenish Missionary Society in 1843 in Sarepta.
 A proper road was built in 1845, a railway station in 1862 and a school in 1898.
 In 1898 stands were sold for residential development.
 On 4 December 1950 it attained municipal status.
 The town takes its name from the nearby river, in which there are many pools, or kuile (Dutch for dams).